Apologetics Theology

 This is why we can sometimes get prophecy wrong.
 Which is exactly what happened in the New Testament when not only the Jewish leaders but Jesus’ own disciples were expecting the Messiah to be a political king who would overthrow Rome.
 Yet, they weren’t totally wrong.
 In Acts 1:6-7, the disciples ask the resurrected Yeshua if He is now going to restore the kingdom to Israel.
 Yeshua answered, “It is not for you to know times or seasons that the Father has fixed by his own authority.”
 He did not say “no,” but rather “not yet.”
 The first-century Jews had no expectation that there would be a two-part coming of the Mashiach.
 They misunderstood the messianic prophecies, thinking they were all to happen all at once.
 Even as Yeshua was preaching about the Kingdom of God, no one realized it was being inaugurated in stages.

-There are various legitimate ways to look at the prophecies about the rebuilding of the Temple.
+There are various legitimate ways to look at the prophecies about the rebuilding of the temple.
 The fact is we won’t know if they are meant literally, or figuratively (or maybe some hybrid of the two) until they are actually fulfilled.
 It is not for us to know times or seasons that the Father has fixed by his own authority.
 This is why I believe it’s best not to be too dogmatic about how these temple prophecies might be fulfilled.
 What we do know is that whatever the outcome, it will not nullify the saving work God has already completed through His only begotten son, Yeshua.

 3 thoughts on “Will the Temple Be Rebuilt?